310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 {% endbubble %}

 {% bubble Midori norsmile %}
-Well, it works as a good rehearsal for the filming of ‘Supervillains’…
+Well, it works as a rehearsal for our acting performance in the blockbuster show ‘Supervillains’…
 {% endbubble %}

 {% bubble Midori nod2 %}
-With the usual Ryuseitai, I don’t really get to play as a villain ‘cause Morisawa-senpai doesn’t like those roles much, so this feels new…
+With the usual Ryuseitai, I don’t really play the villain role ‘cause Morisawa-senpai doesn’t like it, so this feels new…

 Ahh\~ It’s sooo much easier to play the villain\~ You don’t have to worry about all kinds of things\~…♪